 The Japanese NAT exam is divided into five levels, (Q1 to Q5) and there are different levels of difficulty.
 The General ability is evaluated into 3 categories of listening comprehension, writing comprehension, reading comprehension, and grammar/vocabulary.
 The second part consists of conversation and oral expression.

-Who is Eligible to Take the NAT Exam?
+Who is Eligible to Take the Japanese NAT Exam?

 The exam is available for anyone who has completed or is currently enrolled in a JLPT level N4 or higher.
 The test is offered twice per year, in January and July.